nor4ham/Kristal/README.md

 ### customers
 - View thier profiles.
 - View horse's profile.
-- Withdraw from courses.
-- Edit information.
+- Edit thier profiles.
+- Participate in the auction
+- View an auction details

 - Take assignments.
 - Send Inquiries to teachers and faculties.
-- View joined courses.

 - View course information.
 - View student progress on a specific course.
 - Search for courses.### sellers